-Component Unit - Educational Housing Corporation Financial Statement Presentation: The Educational Housing Corporation (the "Housing Corp.") presents its financial statements in accordance with the FASB Accounting Standards Codification under these reporting requirements, the Corporation is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets, and permanently restricted net assets.
-As permitted by the codification, the Housing Corp. does not use fund accounting.
+Component Unit - Educational Housing Corporation Financial Statement Presentation: The Educational Housing Corporation (the "Housing Corp.") presents its financial statements in accordance with the FASB Accounting Standards Codification.
+Under these reporting requirements, the Corporation is required to report information regarding its financial position and activities according to two classes of net assets: net assets without donor restriction, and net assets with donor restriction.